moemahgoub/hr-iam-portal/README.md

 ### Login fails or loops
 - Confirm the Redirect URI matches exactly:
   - Local: `http://localhost:8000/auth/callback`
-  - Prod: `<YOUR_PUBLIC_URL>/auth`
+  - Prod: `<YOUR_PUBLIC_URL>/auth/callback`
-- Confirm your user is assigned a role in the Enterprise Application.
+- Confirm your user is assigned a role in the Enterprise Application
+- Confirm your app roles values match the role checks used in the code

-### App Gateway returns 502
+### Application Gateway returns 502
 - Check Application Gateway → Backend health
 - Confirm ILB health probe path is correct (`/healthz`)
-- Confirm port 8000 is reachable from the network path (NSG rules)
+- Confirm the app is listening on the expected port
+- Confirm NSG rules allow the backend traffic inside the VNet

 On VM:
 ```bash